survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 * ESLint allows rules to be skipped locally.
 Use this feature sparingly.
 * You can override ESLint environment per file.
 It's good to consider other solutions if you notice a lot of overrides in your source, though.
-* ESLint can be expanded through plugins.
+* ESLint can be extended through plugins.
 They allow you to adjust its behavior to your liking.
 Given the ecosystem is strong, check it first before going this way.